BrianKimurgor/agencyhub/README.md

 2. **Start the Frontend Development Server**:
     ```sh
-    cd frontend
+    cd frontend/front2
     npm run dev
     ```

 3. **Access the Application**:
-    Open your browser and navigate to `http://localhost:3000`
+    Open your browser and navigate to `http://localhost:5173/`

 ## API Endpoints